Cainhu19/Projeto-Final-322/README.md

 1. Clone the repository into your local machine.
 2. Navigate into the project directory.
 3. Use `mvn clean install` to build the project in your local machine.
 For reference, we used Apache Maven 3.9.8.
-4. Run the application using `mvn exec:java -Dexec.mainClass="com.projetofinal322.Main"`.
+4. Run the application using `mvn javafx:run`.